 Back

 Through user testing, I realized that the best design is simply the one that solves the problem with the least amount of friction.
 By stripping away the noise and focusing on a cozier social experience, I created a feature that felt like a natural extension of the app.

-*2026 note: Robinhood is now launching Robinhood Social in Q1 2026!
+Note: Robinhood is now launching a similar feature, Robinhood Social, in Q1 2026!

+Back